-During the last three years including the reporting period, the Group recorded zero work-related accidents and zero work-related lost days.
-We did not discover any material violation of occupational health and safety related laws and regulations1.
+During the reporting period, the lost days due to work injury were 43.5 days (2022/23: Nil).
+In the last three years including the reporting period, the Group recorded zero work-related fatalities occurred and did not discover any material violation of occupational health and safety related laws and regulations.